WSST-TV: Local programming

-WSST-TV airs a rebroadcast of sister station WSWG's early evening newscast and a prime time newscast, which launched on May 6, 2019; prior to then, WSST produced its own evening newscast.
+WSST-TV aired a rebroadcast of sister station WSWG's early evening newscast and a prime time newscast, which launched on May 6, 2019; prior to then, WSST produced its own evening newscast.
 Until 2022, WSST also produced South Georgia Sunrise, a two-hour morning news and talk program, and Midday, a half-hour talk and lifestyle program.

 Technical information

 Subchannels

 The station's digital signal is multiplexed:

 Analog-to-digital conversion

 WSST-TV began broadcasting a digital signal in 2003.
 Its digital transmitter facilities operated at low power for several years, due to Sunbelt-South Telecommunications, Ltd. being involved in bankruptcy proceedings.
-The station discontinued regular programming on its analog signal, over UHF channel 55, on April 15, 2009.
+The station ended regular programming on its analog signal, over UHF channel 55, on April 15, 2009.
 WSST's digital signal broadcast on its pre-transition UHF channel 51.
 The station moved to channel 22 in early 2017, and to channel 34 in late 2018.